danielritchie/docker-proxy-relay/README.md

 danielritchie/docker-proxy-relay
 ==================
-**
-A docker container to act as a transparent relay for forwarding traffic to an HTTP proxy.
-Will redirect all docker containers outgoing traffic on port 80 to the _docker-proxy-relay_ container, as well as act as a transparent relay for external/remote traffic.
+** A docker container to act as a transparent relay for forwarding traffic to an HTTP proxy.
+Will redirect all docker containers outgoing traffic on port 80 to the _docker-proxy-relay_ container, as well as act as a transparent relay for external/remote traffic. **

-It uses [redsocks](https://github.com/darkk/redsocks) to forward requests to a proxy.
-NOTE: [go-any-proxy](https://github.com/ryanchapman/go-any-proxy) may be an alternative.
+** It uses [redsocks](https://github.com/darkk/redsocks) to forward requests to a proxy.
+NOTE: [go-any-proxy](https://github.com/ryanchapman/go-any-proxy) may be an alternative. **

-This was made possible by [Jeremie Huchet] (http://jeremie.huchet.nom.fr/)'s allowance of derivative works from [kops/docker-proxy-relay] (https://github.com/kops/docker-proxy-relay).
-Je vous remercie.
+** This was made possible by [Jeremie Huchet] (http://jeremie.huchet.nom.fr/)'s allowance of derivative works from [kops/docker-proxy-relay] (https://github.com/kops/docker-proxy-relay).
+Je vous remercie. **
-**

 ## Why?

 To simplify access to a proxy (ie, behind a corporate proxy while at work).
-We have configured this for two primary use cases:
+Configured for two primary use cases:

 1. **Formatting variables for http_proxy can be challenging with special characters in the proxy information**
-  * Docker container with cntlm and redsocks can be setup to provide unauthenticated access via Docker host IP and configurable port
+  * Docker container with cntlm and redsocks can be setup to provide unauthenticated access via Docker's host IP and port (configurable)
 2. **Dockerfiles are not portable when proxy information needs to change depending upon location**
-  * iptable rule to redirect everything incoming from network interface _docker0_ to the _docker-proxy-relay container_
+  * iptable rule to redirect everything incoming from network interface _docker0_ to the _docker-proxy-relay container_ so that all containers running on this host will by default use this container's proxy

-## Initial setup
+## Initial Setup:

 #####1.
 Prerequisites are a host with:
 * Git with access to GitHub